Crossroads Mall (Nebraska): Closing and demolition

-By February 2016, both Foot Locker and Finished had closed, with Restoration Church having moved to the latter's bay.
-Other bays around the mall became occupied by new tenants, including: Fairytail Costumes and Rental, Diverse Cutz, Cinderella's Closet, 1/2 of 1/2 Name Brand Clothing, Om Eyebrow Threading, The Czech and Slovak Educational Center and Museum, The Great Plains Black History Museum, PART (Performing Artists Repertory Theatre), and Pishon Boutique.
-The Mall hosted semi-annual events like "Nebraska's Largest Indoor Garage Sale," Take 2 Kids Consignment, and AARP Tax Services.
-The third level of the Sears store was closed off.
-In 2016, Target permanently sealed off its mall entrance.

 Century Development announced a plan in 2015 to begin demolition on the mall except for Target and a parking garage, as well as a parcel to the west of the mall.
 The developers planned to seek tax incentives through the Nebraska Legislature.
 This plan did not come to fruition.
 On December 28, 2018, Sears announced that its store at the mall would be closing in March 2019 as part of a plan to close 80 stores nationwide, which left Target as the only operating anchor.

 On April 7, 2020, it was announced again that Crossroads Mall was to be demolished, and that tenants would have 30 days to move.
 The demolition was to begin in May, however, the deadline was missed.
 The Barnes & Noble closed on April 25, 2020.
 The mall itself closed around September 2020.

 On August 5, 2020, Century Development and new partner Lockwood Development announced a new redevelopment plan for the mall site.
 The Target and the existing parking garage will remain (albeit remodeled), but the rest of the mall's structure will be demolished.
 A property immediately west of the mall that had been built in 1967 as a Gulf Mart discount store and was later home to other retailers including Best Buy and a Bag 'n Save, plus an Applebee's restaurant just south of the former mall's entrance that was facing Dodge Street, would also be cleared.
 In its place will stand 150,000 square feet of entertainment/lifestyle, 200,000 square feet of retail, 150 hotel rooms, 400 residences, up to 500,000 square feet of office space, and a "signature" pavilion, totaling around 1.5 million square feet.
 This area will be dubbed The Crossroads, and its construction will be complete some time in 2024.

 On December 9, 2020, demolition of Crossroads Mall began on the former Sears Auto Center.